Housing - An Alberta Self Advocate Virtual Resource Guide

 AIDE Canada starts a conversation with Kieran Rose about Masking

-Kieran Rose is a well-known author and international public speaker from the UK who runs “The Autistic Advocate” website, where he shares his insights via essays and video presentations.
-He delivers specialist Autism and Neurodiversity training to professionals and works as a consultant across the globe.
-Kieran recently co-authored an academic publication on Autistic Masking.
-He is also the Founder of The Autistic Cooperative, an international network and lobbying group for Autistic Professionals and Advocates.
+Kieran Rose is a well-known author and international public speaker from the UK who runs “The Autistic Advocate” website.
 In this video, Kieran discusses Autistic Burnout, Masking, and strategies for supporting mental health for Autistic adults and elders.
+This resource was developed in partnership with the Pacific Autism Family Network.

 Sorry, but there are no articles under this topic yet.
 Please check in later.